star-bnl/star-git-tools/docs/proposal_for_star_sw.md

   performance

 - Git has powerful branching capabilities.
-Developing new features on a new branch ensures that the master branch is not affected
+Developing new features on a new branch ensures that the main branch is not affected

 - Free Github and Gitlab services offer easy auditing of branches and code merges